 Black-hided cattle increased to 62% versus 58% in 2016 and 45% in 2000.
-Holstein hide color decreased to 12.3%; confirming the industry trend of beef sires being used on dairy cattle.
+Holstein hide color decreased from 20% in 2016 to 12.3% in 2022; confirming the industry trend of beef sires being used on dairy cattle.

 While the industry is improving the quality of beef being produced, that quality is being accompanied by an increase in carcass weight and fat thickness, as well as large increases in percentages of Yield Grade 4 and 5 carcasses.